Josline90/-Machine-Learning-Prediction-Models-for-predicting-functional-outcomes-and-death/README.md

 # ML Prediction Models of mRS levels
 This gives an access to the Machine Learning models that were developed to predict functional outcome and death at 3 months after stroke in Sweden between the period 2015 to 2020.
 This is in connection to the manuscript: **Developing a Machine Learning Prediction Model of Functional Outcome and Death at 3 months after Stroke in Sweden.**

 The models are Multi-class Logistic regression (main effects model without regularization), Artificial neural network, Support vector machines, and XGBoost.

 ### Outcome of Interest
 Functional outcome and death at 3 months after stroke.

-The target variable was categorised into 3 classes (mRS 0-2: Independent, mRS 3-5: Dependent, mRS 6: Dead), coded as 0, 1, 2.
+This was categorised into 3 classes (mRS 0-2: Independent, mRS 3-5: Dependent, mRS 6: Dead), coded as 0, 1, 2.

 ### How to use the models
 -code?